-The default value for the MonitorInterval attribute for IPMultiNICB is 30 seconds. and the minimum and default value for MultiNICB is 10 seconds.
+The default value for the MonitorInterval attribute for IPMultiNICB is 30 seconds, and the minimum and default value for MultiNICB is 10 seconds.

-Base and Multi-pathing modes for MultiNICB agent
+Multi-pathing mode for MultiNICB agent

-You can use the MultiNICB agent in one of two modes that follow:
+You can use the MultiNICB agent in the multi-pathing mode.

-- Base mode - Multi-pathing mode